877-224-2434

 • Professional appearance

 Important Note on Floor Leveling: Most basement floors aren't perfectly level.
-If leveling is needed, this runs approximately $3 per square foot.
+If significant leveling is needed, this runs approximately $3 per square foot.

 Finish Carpentry